Book a Consultation Students Corner

 Transparency is the foundation.
 Read these two lists carefully — they are the most important comparison point between providers, and at the same time the most common place for surprises in the fine print elsewhere.

-Included in the program price
+Included in the Florida program price (F1)

 • School fees of an accredited US high school in Vero Beach for the entire program duration.